-To deter unauthorized use of your computer, you can use the Setup Utility program to set passwords.
-See "Using passwords" on page 27.
+To deter unauthorized use of your computer, you can use the CMOS Setup Utility program to set a password.
+When you turn on your computer you are prompted to type the password to unlock the keyboard for normal use.

-What to do next
+- What to do next

-- To work with another option, go to the appropriate section. - To complete the installation, go to "Replacing the cover and connecting the cables" on page 25
+- To work with another option, go to the appropriate section. - To complete the installation, go to "Replacing the cover and connecting the cables" on page 23.